 MACREL on Facebook

 The Construction and Real Estate Law Association (CRELA) is an organization of Maine Law students interested in construction, real estate, land use, affordable housing and other fields of law commensurate with development and real estate investment.
 CRELA seeks to foster connections between students and professionals, provide networking opportunities, and encourage student engagement in related industries through scholarship, activism, and volunteerism.

 The Criminal Law Society, comprised of members of all perspectives, strives to promote criminal law dialogue, practice, policy, and scholarship.
 The organization is committed to increasing the presence of criminal law within our school as well as contributing to the criminal law community at large.
 To meet this mission, the Criminal Law Society invites speakers, holds panels, hosts networking events and facilitates educational and professional opportunities for its members.

-The Environmental Law Society seeks to increase awareness and promote the protection of the environment through the University of Maine System, the general public and local, state and national government.
-ELS works to achieve its goals through education, advocacy and legal action.
-ELS strives to put the skills and education of the law profession to constructive and meaningful use in the policy debate surrounding environmental issues.
-ELS activities represent the collective values and ideals of its participating membership.
+The Environmental & Energy Law Society (EELS) provides students with information on current topics in the fields of energy and environmental law to encourage increased awareness and promote the protection of the environment.
+The Environmental and Energy Law Society, in coordination with the University of Maine System, organizes educational speaking events, panel discussions on issues concerning energy and the environment, as well as promoting sustainability in the use of law school facilities.
+EELS strives to put the skills and education of the law profession to constructive and meaningful use in the policy debate surrounding environmental and energy issues.
+EELS activities represent the collective values and ideals of its participating membership.